-Musgraves’ major label debut is chock-full of witty, observational songs that challenge the stereotypes of Nashville and country radio.
-But none more so than ‘Follow Your Arrow,’ which encourages the celebration of individuality, saying, “Follow your arrow wherever it points.”
-The song’s apparent acceptance of same-sex relationships and marijuana use might make it a problematic contender for a radio single, but it’s quickly become a fan favorite.
+Musgraves’ major-label debut is chock full of witty, observational songs that challenge the stereotypes of Nashville and country radio — but none more so than “Follow Your Arrow,” which encourages the celebration of individuality, saying, “Follow your arrow wherever it points.”
+The song’s acceptance of same-sex relationships and marijuana use might have made it problematic for radio, but it quickly became a fan favorite.

-Musgraves’ second single centers around a group of waitresses talking trash while on a smoke break from work.
-A perfectly-drawn skewering of how people talk about aspirations that they will never act upon, it features a number of classic lines, such as, “Brenda’s traded smokes for cake / Still hasn’t lost that baby weight / And that baby’s ’bout to graduate from college.”
+“Blowin’ Smoke” centers around a group of waitresses talking trash while on a smoke break from work.
+A perfectly drawn skewering of how people talk about aspirations that they will never act upon, it features a number of classic lines, such as, “Brenda’s traded smokes for cake / Still hasn’t lost that baby weight / And that baby’s ’bout to graduate from college.”